slowernews/wisdom-tldr/README.md

 «What is important to accomplish?» (where are you going)<br>
 «Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
 The speed that you offload your stuff will be the speed of your team.'*

-> *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*

-> *'There are no bad teams, only bad leaders.'*